garylirocks/quickrefs/datadog.markdown

 - **Agent-based (system checks)**, use a Python class method called `check`
   - `check` method executes every 15 seconds
   - A check could collects multiple metrics, events, logs and service checks
+    - You can use `http_check` to collect metrics from an HTTP endpoint, it generates metrics like `network.http.can_connect`, `network.http.response_time`, etc
   - Show the checks `docker compose exec datadog agent status`
   - Run a specific check `docker compose exec datadog agent check disk`
 - **Authentication based (crawler)**